otvam/pypeec/docs/tutorial.md

 ## Entry Points and Scripts

-The entry points of the different tools are located in the `PyPEEC.main` module:
+The entry points of the different tools are located in the `pypeec.main` module:
 * `set_config` for the setting a custom configuration file
 * `run_mesher` for running the **mesher**
 * `run_viewer` for running the **viewer**
 * `run_solver` for running the **solver**
 * `run_plotter` for running the **plotter**

-Additionally, console scripts are located in the `PyPEEC.script` module:
+Additionally, console scripts are located in the `pypeec.script` module:
 * `pypeec --help` for displaying the command line options
 * `pypeec mesher` for running the **mesher**
 * `pypeec viewer` for running the **viewer**